Skip to Content (Press Enter) Skip to Footer (Press Enter)

 4. Document Plans and Share

-Write down or type out your plans and share them with friends and family who will be carrying out your wishes or who you want to know what you’ve chosen to do with your digital accounts.
+Write down or type out your plans and share with loved ones, friends, and family who will be carrying out your wishes or who you want to know what you’ve chosen to do with your digital accounts.

 5. Review Regularly